SkyForgerUK/p3-household-budget/README.md

 # Your Household Monthly Budget
-A simple program allowing single user to populate a google spreadsheet with income and spending to keep track of Monthly Household Budget.
+A simple app allowing single user to populate a google spreadsheet with income and spending to keep track of Monthly Household Budget.

-The household Monthly Budget program will provide user with:
+The household Monthly Budget app will provide user with:

 1. Easy way to quickly update income and spendings
 2. Calculate the spendings and funds left available after each update
 3. Populate a google spreadsheet with the information and calculations for further use
 4. Provide user with a short summary after data entry is succesfully done
+5. Allow user to input negative quantities in Daily spendings for any refunds received from returned purchases

 ![mockup](https://github.comADD mockup pic)